 There are a few different changes you can make to your camping trip to make it a glamping one.
 Here are some ways to go about it.

 Your first step may be upgrading your tent to a bell tent or wall tent to give you more room and more protection from the elements when closed up.
 Canvas tents are a great option for this; the double-stitched fabric stands up to harsh weather conditions, which is especially useful if you’re looking to set up a semi-permanent outdoor shelter for glamping.
+You can also view another post about best glamping tents.

 Cotton, as a fabric, is also breathable, which means it’s a good option for staying warm in cooler weather but also cool in the summer months.
 You can also decorate tents in creative ways.
 Bring some pretty lights or items that will remind you of home.